downlinko/downlinko.github.io/_posts/development/2018-06-13-download-install-gradle-3-windows.md

 <img src="{{ site.url }}/assets/images/posts/development/gradle-3-5-1-release.jpg" alt="gradle 3.5.1 release">

+Wait for the download to complete.

 > Do you want to skip above steps?
-Here is the direct link to download the [Mozilla Firefox 56 win32 en-US installer](https://ftp.mozilla.org/pub/firefox/releases/56.0/win32/en-US/){:target="_blank"} for Windows.
+Here is the direct link to download the [Gradle 3.5.1 binary-only installer](https://gradle.org/next-steps/?version=3.5.1&format=bin){:target="_blank"} for Windows.

 ## Step #3: Install